TanyaHendricks/accountsystem/README.md

 # Account System
-Third year project for module CMPG323
+Third year project for module CMPG323, to develop an account reward system